VinayakShirahatti/PDF-2-Text/README.md

 🏁 Conclusion

-This system converts complex PDFs into clean Markdown and automatically extracts structured rules using intelligent single-pass or sliding-window methods.
+This system converts complex PDFs into clean Markdown and automatically extracts structured rules using intelligent single-pass or sliding-window methods